 How has internet titan Google changed our knowledge, our politics, and our lives over the last two decades?
 Siva Vaidhyanathan, media studies professor at the University of Virginia and author of “The Googlization of Everything — and Why We Should Worry”, argues that Google affects the information we gather, jeopardises our personal privacy, and hinders public projects.
 Vaidhyanathan spoke to Maria Armoudian about the impact of Google.

 Siva Vaidhyanathan is a Professor of media studies at the University of Virginia.
-He is the author of The Googlization of Everything: (And Why We Should Worry).
+He is an expert in critical information studies and is the author of The Googlization of Everything: (And Why We Should Worry).

 You say that now we see the world through a lens of Google and it’s changing the way we think.
 How so?